Password Search FAQ

 Error in GPU thread / nvopencl.dll...

 Errors in nvopencl.dll or NVIDIA driver failures are usually due to a power shortage, overheating or overclocking.
 Cooling issues are easy to test with NVIDIA tools or a number of free tools like "GPU-Z".
 NVIDIA cards default shut-off temperature is 85-95C.
 Power shortage can be a factor as well.
 Please check your card recommended minimum.
 Password recovery is the hardest task for GPU, thus extra 100-200W is more appropriate.
-You can also use CPU/GPU page to set CPU threads count manually to lower CPU power consumption and heat output.
+CPU/GPU page can also be used to set CPU threads count manually to lower CPU power consumption and heat output.